A New Way to See the Great Barrier Reef

 “But my father, and his dad, we’ve always been a part of the reef, hunting and fishing.
 So to now get to come out here where this is our office is amazing.
 It’s an honour to show our guests.
 There are a lot of untold stories that anybody else can tell until they’re blue in the face, but it has to come from the people themselves.
 And it’s my pleasure to share it.”

 And in that simple reality, the importance of an extraordinary trip to the reef like this one becomes abundantly clear.

-The newly opened Riley, a Crystalbrook Collection Resort, is Cairns’ first five-star hotel in 20 years.
-Sitting on the Esplanade overlooking the Coral Sea that eventually turns into the Great Barrier Reef, the Riley boasts 311 rooms and is full of elegant details, high-tech features and touches of fun.
+Riley, a Crystalbrook Collection Resort, sits on the Esplanade at Cairns overlooking the Coral Sea that eventually turns into the Great Barrier Reef.
+It boasts 311 rooms and is full of elegant details, high-tech features and touches of fun.
 With three restaurants to enjoy (including the city’s highest rooftop bar and restaurant, Rocco), a huge swimming lagoon and manmade beach, the onsite Eléme Day Spa, and experienced curators on hand to organise anything you want to do in Australia’s Adventure Capital, Riley is a great option for those looking to explore the reef.
-And take our word for it when we tell you to give the luxe linen bathrobes a go.
-Prices start from US$134per night.
+Prices start at about US$135 a night.

-Cairns is known as Australia’s Adventure Capital with a range of experiences for people of all ages.
-For more information regarding what’s on offer in the Tropical North Queensland city, go to:
+Cairns is known as Australia’s adventure capital with a range of experiences for people of all ages.
+For more information regarding what’s on offer in the Tropical North Queensland city, go to the official website.

-Dreamtime Dive and Snorkel is an Experience Co-owned business.
-The full-day excursion departs from Cairns Reef Fleet Terminal, and includes a glass-bottom boat tour, cultural presentations, snorkelling, lunch and optional diving and helicopter tours.
-The tours costs US$86 per adult.
+Dreamtime Dive and Snorkel’s full-day excursion departs from Cairns Reef Fleet Terminal, and includes a glass-bottom boat tour, cultural presentations, snorkelling, lunch and optional diving and helicopter tours.
+The tours costs about US$150 for an adult.